-The traditional Finnish vacation includes packing all family members into the car and just driving to the cabin for the whole duration of the holiday.
-Often four weeks in the summertime.
-Yes.
-That’s it.
+The traditional Finnish vacation includes packing all family members into the car and driving to the cabin for the whole duration of the holiday.
+That is often as long as four weeks in the summer.
+Yup!

-I have written this Finland with Kids Guide to give you tips and ideas.
-In a nutshell: how to experience Finland as a family with less hassle and more fun!
-I’ll be sharing my experiences with three kids.
+I have written this Finland with Kids Guide to help you experience Finland as a family with less hassle and more fun!
+I’ll be sharing my lessons learned when traveling with three kids.

 Oh, I’d love it if you would follow me on Instagram!
 That way I could easily add more Finland tips to your life!

-First, few words why Finland is such a fantastic destination for families.
-Then, I’ll continue with some family holiday planning tips and share some Finland details you are happy to know in advance.
-Last, I’ll dive into lovely destinations in Finland with kids and how to do a Finland family holiday on a budget!
+First, a few words why Finland is such a fantastic destination for families.
+I’ll continue with some family holiday planning tips and share some Finland details you are happy to know in advance.

 Table of Contents